 Copyright Office modernization is the initiative to reimagine the entire Office by (1) building a new enterprise IT system designed to be more flexible and easy for users to use, (2) modernizing supporting IT systems, and (3) further ensuring that Office practices and processes are efficient and productive.
 A PDF version of the information on this page is available.

-One of modernization’s key goals is to develop a new enterprise IT system that integrates and improves all of the Office’s technology systems, which we are calling the Enterprise Copyright System (ECS).
-Specifically, the ECS will include the Office’s registration, recordation, public record, and licensing IT applications, among other functions.
+One of modernization’s key goals is to develop a new enterprise IT system that integrates and improves all of the Office’s technology modules, which the Copyright Office calls the Enterprise Copyright System (ECS).
+Specifically, the ECS will include the Office’s registration, recordation, public record, and licensing IT module, among other functions.

-All applications will share the same ECS design—giving users a consistent and optimal interface.
+All modules will share the same ECS design—providing a consistent user experience.
 Additionally, the ECS will include central sets of capabilities that support multiple business services (for example, using the same email, payment, authentication, and event systems).
-Furthermore, the ECS will leverage the Library’s system of record to support financial management.
+Furthermore, the ECS will leverage an existing Library system to support financial management.

-The Office is focused on making sure that the ECS is easy for users to navigate.
-A user-centered and flexible design, which takes into account streamlined business processes and policies, will provide better access to the Office’s main services.
+The Office is focused on ensuring that the ECS is easy to navigate.
+A user-centered and flexible design, which takes into account streamlined business processes and policies, will provide better access to the Office’s primary services.

-The Office will create a user-centric, flexible, and modern application to replace the existing registration application product, eCO.
-This will include developing both the public-facing functions and the internal Office examination review and correspondence functions.
+The Office will create a user-centric, flexible, and modern module to replace the existing Electronic Copyright Office (eCO) Registration System.
+This will include developing both the public-facing application and deposit submission processes, as well as the internal examination functionality.
 Doing this work will expand and improve our services, reduce errors and the need for correspondence, and improve the user experience across all Office business units.